The prize for innovation and utilisation

-The prize recognizes one or more researchers/research students who have distinguished themselves through outstanding utilization of research results that have led to innovation.
+The prize recognizes one or maximum three researchers/research students who have distinguished themselves through outstanding utilization of research results that have led to innovation.
 Anyone can nominate one or more candidates.
+Self-nominations are not accepted.

 Earlier prize winners